 In addition, there are three different sangrias for 68,000 pesos per pitcher and 10 different cocktails for 17,000 to 20,000 pesos.
 Also, the menu includes 10 different liquors for 10,000 to 20,000 per shot.

 Finally, there are several non-alcoholic drinks on the drink menu including juices, lemonades, sodas and water for 5,000 to 8,000 pesos each.

 How to Get to Malevo

 Malevo is located in the Manila barrio of El Poblado.
 The nearest Medellín Metro station is the Poblado station on the A Line.
 And this restaurant is located less than a 10-minute walk from the Poblado metro station.

 In addition, this steakhouse is within walking distance from Parque Lleras and Parque Poblado in El Poblado.

-Taxis or Uber are other options to get to Malevo, just provide the address below.
+Taxis are another option to get to Malevo, just provide the address below.

 Address: Calle 11A #43E-32, El Poblado, Medellín